jaredsohn/hnkarmabreakdown/README.md

 # Hacker News Karma Details

-This is a Chrome extension that separates out karma into comments and article submissions.
+This is a Chrome extension that separates out karma on Hacker News into that acquired from comments and that acquired from article submissions.

 ## Usage